clabonte/CodePrimer/doc/sample/BusinessRequirements.md

 Given your *techie status*, no need to look around, **this is clearly your job here**...

-Let's see how CodePrimer can help you turn high level business requirements into a solid foundation required to build your business...
+Let's see how **CodePrimer can help** you turn high level business requirements into a **solid foundation required to build your business**...

 After the brainstorming session, the team's consensus can be summarized as below: